 And, if the converse is also true – hell is war – we have some days of hell and rumors of hell ahead of us (Matthew 24:6).

-In the first 10 days of the Trump administration, America has experienced a new level of chaos and disorder with each executive action taken (see list).
-Protestors in major U.S. cities, even non-Americans from London to Tokyo, have taken to the streets to express their frustration and resistance to Trump’s policies, even to the man himself.
+Remember the first 10 days of the Trump administration?
+America experienced a new level of chaos and disorder with each executive action taken (see list).
+Protestors in major U.S. cities, even non-Americans from London to Tokyo, took to the streets to express their frustration and resistance to Trump’s policies, even to the man himself.

-Yet, there’s one group in the world who seems to be very pleased with the new leader of the free world and has proclaimed a strategy to defeat America: ISIS.
+Yet, there’s one group in the world who seemed to be very pleased with the new leader of the free world and they proclaimed a strategy to defeat America: ISIS.

 Noting chatter on blogs and forums, members of the radical terrorist group seem to have torn a page right out of 2 Chronicles – a strategic principle that we as followers of Christ have seen time and again by the power of God.